adobe/aem-dispatcher-experiments/docs/Local-Dispatcher-macOS.md

 # Running a Dispatcher Locally on macOS

-In a typical AEM implementation, the dispatcher fits in to the AEM publish tier like so (note: no CDN pictured below):
+In a typical AEM implementation, the dispatcher fits into the AEM publish tier like so (note: no CDN pictured below):

 <img src="img/topology.png">